FRACHTENBERG, Leo J.

 EHRENFELS, Umar Rolf, Baron von

 EHRENFELS, Umar Rolf, Baron von (born as Rolf Werner Leopold von E.).
 Prague 28.4.1901 — Neckargemünd 7.2.1980.
 Austrian (Czech) Anthropologist in India and Germany, converted Muslim (originally Catholic).
-Son of Christian von E. (1859–1932), Professor of Philosophy, and Emma André.
-In the twenties lived in Berlin trying to make a…
+Son of Baron Christian von Ehrenfels (1859–1932), Professor of Philosophy at Prague German University, and Emma André, a German-Hungarian family.
+In the…

 Continue reading